EasyRPG/RTP/README.md

 RPG Maker based games, saving download bandwidth and disk space.

 However, original RPG Maker RTP can't be distributed freely.
-RPG Maker RTP features a non-free, propietary license and only can be distributed by authorized RPG Maker distributors.
+RPG Maker RTP features a non-free, propietary license despite being freeware and only can be distributed by authorized RPG Maker distributors.
 Product customers can distribute materials but only without separating parts from games made with RPG Maker.

-EasyRPG RTP aims to be the free (as in freedom) replacement compatible with the original RPG Maker RTP allowing to distribute games with more freedom.
+EasyRPG RTP aims to be the free (as in freedom,not freeware) replacement compatible with the original RPG Maker RTP allowing to di0stribute games with more freedom.